 Our Children’s Sunday School is open to ages 3-12.
 We meet at 9 a.m. on the same schedule as adult Christian education in the parish hall, in the atrium in the education building.

-We currently use curriculum from godly play.
+We currently use curriculum from Catechesis of the Good Shephard.
 Our goal is to is to nurture the spiritual lives of our children and to help them experience a sense of wonder and God’s love.
 Adults are always welcome to sit in with their kiddos or grandkids.